tadas-subonis/dev-tasubo-com-blog/_drafts/2020-04-21-tests-and-design-in-software.md

  modified while being persisted.
 Now you continue working with the modified data while you think that it is still the same at it was passed in - the results are unexpected.

- Unexpected modifications to the objects like that are a major pain in the ass and developers often choose to do some defensive programming to avoid that.
+ Unexpected modifications to the objects like that are a major pain in the ass and developers of choose to do some defensive programming to avoid that.

  In Python, it is quite common to find: